A GUIDE FOR WORRIED PET PARENTS

 Use this checklist before you do anything else

-Most symptoms fall into one of three buckets.
+Most symptoms fall into one of three categories.
 Find yours below to figure out where to go.

 Go to the ER right now

 These can't wait.
-Drive directly to a 24/7 emergency hospital.
+Drive directly to a 24/7 veterinary emergency hospital.

 - Collapse, unconsciousness, or extreme weakness